serversideup/financial-freedom/README.md

 If you experience a bug, let us know so we can fix it!
 [Report a bug →](https://github.com/serversideup/financial-freedom/issues/new?labels=Bug%3A+Needs+Confirmation+%F0%9F%A7%90&template=bug_report.md&title=)

 ### Code Contributions
 Code contributions are not only appreciated, but also encouraged.
-If you are curious about the internal structure of your app, head over to the [wiki](https://github.com/serversideup/stoic-money/wiki).
-We've done our best to document the internal structure of Stoic Money so your friction from checking out the repo to submitting code is as minimal and easy as possible!
+If you are curious about the internal structure of your app, head over to the [wiki](https://github.com/serversideup/financial-freedom/wiki).
+We've done our best to document the internal structure of Financial Freedom so your friction from checking out the repo to submitting code is as minimal and easy as possible!

 ### Security Enhancements